shannonpileggi/pipinghotdata_distill/README.md

 ✍️ The last post was published **19** days ago ([Getting started with unit testing in R](https://www.pipinghotdata.com/posts/2021-11-23-getting-started-with-unit-testing-in-r)).
-Your feedback motivates me to keep writing. 😉
+As Yihui Xie advises, I try to write like no one is reading.
+But your feedback does help motivate me to keep writing. 😉

 ![](README_files/figure-gfm/plot-obj-1.png)<!-- -->